Biraja Temple: Shri Bagalamukhi Devi

-There is a separate shrine for Sree Bagalamukhi Devi, which is right of Maa Biraja.
-One can find very few temples for this Roopa of Dasamahavidya.
+There is a separate shrine for Shri Bagalamukhi Devi, which is right of Maa Biraja.
+One can find very few temples for this rūpa of Daśamahāvidyā.

 Nabhi Gaya

 Pitapuram holds the Pada Gaya, the Sira Gaya is found in Bihar, the Nabhi Gaya is found here in the form of a well.
-Pitru Pooja (Pinda Daan, Tarpan, Tithi) are performed here.
-The temple itself arranges the priests and the pooja items.
+Pitri Puja (Pinda Dana, Tarpana, Tithi) are performed here.
+The temple itself arranges the priests and the pūjā items.